decretist/Dissertation/Chapter2/chapter2.md

 Chapters in Parts I and II of the *Decretum* typically consist of an inscription, a rubric, a canon text, and a *dictum post canonem*, literally meaning "something said after the canon" and usually abbreviated d.p.c.
-There are no *dicta post canones* in Part III, which is in this respect more similar to the formal source collections Gratian relied on than to the rest of the *Decretum*.
-The discussion that follows focuses on inscriptions, rubrics, and *dicta post canones*; canon texts have been discussed in the section above on the collection and selection of canons, and nothing further need
+There are almost no *dicta post canones* in Part III, which is in this respect much more similar to the formal source collections Gratian relied on than to the rest of the *Decretum*.[^tmp1] The discussion that follows focuses on inscriptions, rubrics, and *dicta post canones*; canon texts have been discussed in the section above on the collection and selection of canons, and nothing further need